Completing security questionnaires faster

 Triaging requests was manual and time-consuming—while costing credits, morale, and promotions.
-Asking, "How might we get faster first drafts?" led to designing an AI agent to automatically handle questionnaires.
+Asking, "How might we get faster first drafts?" led to designing an AI agent to automatically complete security questionnaires.

 Company